leonardlan/Sudoku_Solver/README.txt

 The Sudoku Solver is a console application built in C# for solving 3x3 Sudokus.
 It uses brute force by iterating all empty cells, while populating them until a solution is achieved.

-To use the solver, run the application and enter the Sudoku row by row starting from the top, replacing empty cells with 0.
+To use the solver, run the Sudoku_Solver.exe file and enter the Sudoku row by row starting from the top, replacing empty cells with 0.

 For example, if you were to enter the following Sudoku,